MortezaHeydari97/react-native-jalali-datepicker/README.md

 ## Installation
-You can install the package by the command:
+You can install the package by the command: <br/>
 `npm install react-native-jalali-picker --save`

+⚠ caution: To use the lib, you must to install `jalali-moment` lib.
+To install it run the command: <br/>
+`npm install jalali-moment`

 ## Usage